barbarer/p3tog/_sources/p3-parsons.rst

 Problems
 ==============

-.. selectquestion:: p3-get-middle-parsons-tog-sq
+.. selectquestion:: get-middle-p3-tog
-   :fromid: get-middle-ac, get-middle-Parsons-Version-pilot
+   :fromid: get-middle, get-middle-Parsons-Version-pilot
    :toggle: lock
    :points: 10

-.. poll:: p3-toggle-poll-1-sq
+.. poll:: toggle-poll-p3-tog-1
     :scale: 9

-    From 1-lowest to 9-highest, how useful was the Parsons problem in helping you <b>solve</b> these problems?
+    From 1-lowest to 9-highest, how useful was the Parsons problem in helping you <b>solve</b> this problem?
 Please skip this question if you didn't use it.

-.. selectquestion:: p3-dict-to-list-parsons-tog-sq
+.. selectquestion:: list_loop_two_lists-p3-tog
-   :fromid: dict_to_list_pilot, dict_to_list_pp_pilot
+   :fromid: list_loop_two_lists, list_loop_two_lists_pp
    :toggle: lock
    :points: 10

-.. poll:: p3-toggle-poll-2-sq
+.. poll:: toggle-poll-p3-tog-2
     :scale: 9

-    From 1-lowest to 9-highest, how useful was the Parsons problem in helping you <b>solve</b> these problems?
+    From 1-lowest to 9-highest, how useful was the Parsons problem in helping you <b>solve</b> this problem?
 Please skip this question if you didn't use it.

-.. selectquestion:: p3-has22-parsons-tog-sq
+.. selectquestion:: has22-p3-tog
    :fromid: has22_Write, has22_Parsons-Version-A
    :toggle: lock
    :points: 10

-.. poll:: p3-toggle-poll-3-sq
+.. poll:: toggle-poll-p3-tog-3
     :scale: 9

-    From 1-lowest to 9-highest, how useful was the Parsons problem in helping you <b>solve</b> these problems?
+    From 1-lowest to 9-highest, how useful was the Parsons problem in helping you <b>solve</b> this problem?
 Please skip this question if you didn't use it.

-.. selectquestion:: p3-sum13-parsons-tog-sq
+.. selectquestion:: sum13-p3-tog
    :fromid: sum13_writecode_test_1_v2, sum13-Parsons-version-pilot
    :toggle: lock
    :points: 10

-.. poll:: p3-toggle-poll-4-sq
+.. poll:: toggle-poll-p3-tog-4
     :scale: 9

-    From 1-lowest to 9-highest, how useful was the Parsons problem in helping you <b>solve</b> these problems?
+    From 1-lowest to 9-highest, how useful was the Parsons problem in helping you <b>solve</b> this problem?
 Please skip this question if you didn't use it.

 Feedback